telerik/fiddler-everywhere-docs/capture-traffic/capturing-traffic-from-terminal.md

 ### Setting the Fiddler Root Certificate

-Apart from setting the environment variables `http_proxy` and `https_proxy`, you can manually export and point your terminal application to explicitly use the Fiddler root certificate authority (for decrypting TLS traffic).
+Apart from setting the environment variables `http_proxy` and `https_proxy`, you can manually export and point your terminal application to explicitly use the Fiddler_Root_Certificate_Authority (for decrypting TLS traffic).
 You must use different global variables depending on the specific application/framework.
 For example, you can use variables like `SSL_CERT_FILE` and `REQUESTS_CA_BUNDLE` for [configuring the Fiddler's CA within a Python application]({%slug fiddler-python-traffic%}).

 ### Resetting the Fiddler Proxy